How can small businesses get more reviews on Yelp (and get more clients)?

-What are the top 5 strategies to get more Yelp reviews?
+Here are the top 5 strategies you can use to make sure your business gets more reviews.

 Want to learn all about getting reviews on Yelp and some bonus tips not in the article?
-Watch this video.
-For the complete picture, watch the video AND read the article.https://www.youtube.com/watch?v=ahvFQ3RD3m4
+For the complete picture, watch the video AND read the article.

 So, we’ve established that these online reviews are important toward success.
 There’s just one big problem: